Enjoy our Makerspaces

 Jump into technology by exploring our Makerspaces - laboratories where you can explore hangarau (technology) and have a go at robotics, 3D printing, app making, music production and much more.
 Get a head start on computing with your kids or use our resources to give new technologies a go!

 - Glenfield Library's 3D printing workshop covers the basics of 3D printing using Tinkercad to build a simple object.
 These objects can then be printed to take home!
 These workshops are aimed at school-aged children.
 No need to book a place, simply turn up after school on Thursdays during school term time only.

 - Birkenhead Library's weekly Tech time for kids on Thursdays encourages you to explore creating robots, apps, digital music and 3D printing.
-Plan to come along on alternating Thursdays during school term time to try something new and connect with other kids and parents with similar interests.
+Try something new and connect with other kids and parents with similar interests during school term time.